stefanoverna/graphql8/guides/subscriptions/implementation.md

 index: 3
 ---

-The {{ "GraphQL::Subscriptions" | api_doc }} plugin is a base class for implementing subscriptions.
+The {{ "GraphQL8::Subscriptions" | api_doc }} plugin is a base class for implementing subscriptions.

 Each method corresponds to a step in the subscription lifecycle.
-See the API docs for method-by-method documentation: {{ "GraphQL::Subscriptions" | api_doc }}.
+See the API docs for method-by-method documentation: {{ "GraphQL8::Subscriptions" | api_doc }}.

-Also, see the {% internal_link "Pusher implementation guide", "subscriptions/pusher_implementation" %}, the {% internal_link "ActionCable implementation guide", "subscriptions/action_cable_implementation" %} or {{ "GraphQL::Subscriptions::ActionCableSubscriptions" | api_doc }} docs for an example implementation.
+Also, see the {% internal_link "Pusher implementation guide", "subscriptions/pusher_implementation" %}, the {% internal_link "ActionCable implementation guide", "subscriptions/action_cable_implementation" %} or {{ "GraphQL8::Subscriptions::ActionCableSubscriptions" | api_doc }} docs for an example implementation.

 ## Considerations